KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

 The WHEN trigger we are going to add to the launch script looks like this::

-    WHEN STAGE:LIQUIDFUEL < 0.001 THEN {
+    WHEN MAXTHRUST = 0 THEN {
-        PRINT "No liquidfuel.
-Attempting to stage.".
+        PRINT "Staging".
         STAGE.
         PRESERVE.
-    }
+    }.

-It says, "Whenever the amount of liquid fuel in the current stage is so small it may as well be zero (< 0.001), then activate the next stage."
+It says, "Whenever the maximum thrust of our vehicle is zero, then activate the next stage."
 The PRESERVE keyword says, "don't stop checking this condition just because it's been triggered once.
 It should still keep checking for it again in the future."
-The check for < 0.001 is because sometimes **KSP** won't quite burn the last drop of fuel in a stage.
-If this block of code is inserted into the script, then it will set up a constant background check that will always hit the next stage as soon as the current stage has no liquidfuel in it.
+If this block of code is inserted into the script, then it will set up a constant background check that will always hit the next stage as soon as the current stage has no thrust.
 UNLIKE with all the previous edits this tutorial has asked you to make to the script, this time you're going to be asked to delete something and replace it.
 The new WHEN section above should actually **REPLACE** the existing "UNTIL SHIP:MAXTHRUST > 0" loop that you had before.

 Now your script should look like this::

-    // My First Launcher.
+    //hellolaunch

+    //First, we'll clear the terminal screen to make it look nice CLEARSCREEN.

+    //Next, we'll lock our throttle to 100%.
+    LOCK THROTTLE TO 1.0.   // 1.0 is the max, 0.0 is idle.

-    PRINT "Counting down:".
+    //This is our countdown loop, which cycles from 10 to 0 PRINT "Counting down:".
     FROM {local countdown is 10.} UNTIL countdown = 0 STEP {SET countdown to countdown - 1.} DO {
         PRINT "..." + countdown.
         WAIT 1. // pauses the script here for 1 second.
     }
-    PRINT "Main throttle up.
-2 seconds to stabalize it.".
-    LOCK THROTTLE TO 1.0.   // 1.0 is the max, 0.0 is idle.
-    LOCK STEERING TO UP.
-    WAIT 2. // give throttle time to adjust.

-    // The section below replaces previous UNTIL loop:
+    //This is a trigger that constantly checks to see if our thrust is zero.
+    //If it is, it will attempt to stage and then return to where the script
+    //left off.
+The PRESERVE keyword keeps the trigger active even after it
+    //has been triggered.

-    WHEN STAGE:LIQUIDFUEL < 0.001 THEN {
+    WHEN MAXTHRUST = 0 THEN {
-        PRINT "No liquidfuel.
-Attempting to stage.".
+        PRINT "Staging".
         STAGE.
         PRESERVE.
-    }
+    }.

+    LOCK STEERING TO UP.

-    WAIT UNTIL SHIP:ALTITUDE > 70000. // pause here until ship is high up.
+    WAIT UNTIL ALTITUDE > 70000.

     // NOTE that it is vital to not just let the script end right away
     // here.
 Once a kOS script just ends, it releases all the controls
     // back to manual piloting so that you can fly the ship by hand again.
-    // If the pogram just ended here, then that would cause the throttle
+    // If the program just ended here, then that would cause the throttle
     // to turn back off again right away and nothing would happen.

 Again, relaunch the ship, copy the script as before, and run it again.
 This time you should see it activate your later upper stages correctly.